Peter-Fagan/Chargen/README.md

 ### Todo

-* Fix the Background random generation (personality_traits, ideals, bonds, flaws) or set them up as user selectable tables.
 * Allow Profession to add the "start_prof_bonus" (which will be +2 for all classes) to the attributes noted in "saving_throw" (eg add 2 to the str_save for a fighter)
 * Create a new table for Skills and allow the Race, Profession and Background to modify which ones receive the proficiency bonus (on top of the attribute bonus eg. str_bonus)
-* Create an editable equipment list (or shopping cart) for the character, that will include the staring gear provided by the Profession and Background, as well as allowing the user to "Purchase" additional equipment.
+* Create an editable equipment list (or shopping cart) for the character, that will include the starting gear provided by the Profession and Background, as well as allowing the user to "Purchase" additional equipment.
 * Allow the user to import an image for the character.
-* Allow the user to export/print their characters.
+* Allow the user to export/print their character.
 * Do more styling on the visuals of the character generator